Party of Socialists of the Republic of Moldova: Party leaders

-Electoral results
+Election results

 The PSRM participated in the Moldovan parliamentary elections in 1998 and 2001 without success.
 In the 2005 Moldovan parliamentary election, the party contested as part of the Electoral Bloc Motherland and received 4.97% votes, which was not sufficient to enter parliament as it did not pass the electoral threshold of 6.0%.
 At the April–July 2009 and the 2010 parliamentary elections, it supported the Party of Communists of the Republic of Moldova (PCRM).
 Its leader Veronica Abramciuc was included on the PCRM candidates list.